 Braun is a family business with a history that goes well into the 19th century and an uninterrupted production that reaches the 21st century.
 Throughout the decades, the family know-how, leverage, and craftsmanship quality evolved from one generation to the next.
-Today, the technical knowledge owned by the Braun family is an incalculable treasure.
+Today, the technical knowledge owned by the Braun family is a priceless treasure.

 Every Braun piccolo is 100% handmade by Anton Braun and his daughter Antonia Simon.
 Therefore, for those after “the best money can buy”, ordering a custom-made piccolo from Braun is getting one step closer to their dream instrument.

-This is a patented model by Braun in 1999; a cylindrical Boehm piccolo tuned down to low C. Moreover, state-of-the-art construction benefits from the highest-grade components.
-Indeed, the entire mechanism is made of 925silver sterling and the body from hand-picked, grade-A grenadilla wood.
+This is a patented model by Braun in 1999: a cylindrical Boehm piccolo tuned down to low C—moreover, state-of-the-art construction benefits from the highest-grade components.
+Indeed, the entire mechanism is made of 925 silver sterling, and the body is from hand-picked, grade-A grenadilla wood.

 Finally, the precision applied to the creation of the pads ensures your instrument will only reproduce the frequencies you want and none you don’t want.